 Independence criteria () Not to be and not to have been during the course of the previous five years an employee or exec- utive Officer of the Company; an employee, executive Officer of a company or a director of a company consolidated within the Company; an employee, executive Officer or a director of the Company's parent com- pany or a company consolidated within this parent Not to be an executive Officer of a company in which the Company holds a directorship, directly or indirectly, or in which an employee appointed as such or an executive Officer of the Company (currently in office or having held such office during the last five years) is a director Not to be a customer, supplier, commercial banker or investment banker or consultant (or be linked directly or indirectly to these persons) Not to be related by close family ties to a company Officer Not to have been an auditor of the Company within the previous five years Not to have been a director of the Company for more than twelve years Directors Marc de Garidel Marc de Garidel has been Chairman and Chief Executive Officer until 18 July 2016.
-He is Chairman of the Board of Directors since this date. - - - - - Antoine Flochel Antoine Flochel is Vice Chairman of the Ipsen SA Board, Chairman and Managing Director of Beech Tree SA and Managing Partner of MR BMH, direct shareholders of Ipsen SA. - - - - Highrock S.àr.I. (represented by Anne Beaufour) Highrock S.àr.I. is a direct shareholder of Ipsen SA. - Anne Beaufour is the permanent representative of Highrock S.àr.I., member of the Board of Ipsen SA Anne and Henri Beaufour are brother and sister.
-Henri Beaufour Henri Beaufour is the sole shareholder of Beech Tree SA, member of the Board of Directors of Ipsen SA and direct shareholder of Ipsen SA. - - Henri and Anne Beaufour are brother and sister. - Beech Tree SA (represented by Philippe Bonhomme) Beech Tree SA is a direct and indirect shareholder of Ipsen SA. - - - - - Laetitia Ducroquet Laetitia Ducroquet is an employee of Ipsen Pharma SAS, a subsidiary wholly owned by Ipsen SA, as Vice President Business Ethics Global Internal & Third Parties programs - - - - - Margaret Liu - - - - - David Loew David Loew is CEO of the company since 1 st July 2020 - - - - - Michèle Ollier Michèle Ollier is closely linked to Highrock S.àr.I., direct shareholder of Ipsen SA. - - - - - Jean-Marc Parant Jean-Marc Parant is an employee of Ipsen Pharma SAS, a subsidiary wholly owned by Ipsen SA, as Head of Digital Learning Solutions. - - - - - Paul Sekhri - - - - Carol Stuckley - - - - - Piet Wigerinck - - - - - - Carol Xueref Carol Xueref is closely linked to Highrock S.àr.I., direct shareholder of Ipsen SA. - - - - -

-(1) The criterion of non-executive officer cannot receive a variable compensation and/or a compensation linked to the performance of the Company or Group is not presented in the table as only the executive officers receive such compensation and/or a compensation interest to the performance of the company of The significant shareholder criterion is also not presented in the table as the links with the major shareholders are mentioned above and as there is no representative of any other significant shareholder at the Board of Directors.
+He is Chairman of the Board of Directors since this date. - - - - - Antoine Flochel Antoine Flochel is Vice Chairman of the Ipsen S.A.
+Board, Chairman and Managing Director of Beech Tree SA and Managing Partner of MR BMH, direct shareholders of Ipsen S.A. - - - - Highrock S.àr.I. (represented by Anne Beaufour) Highrock S.àr.I. is a direct shareholder of Ipsen S.A. - - Anne Beaufour is the permanent representative of Highrock S.àr.I., member of the Board of Ipsen S.A.
+Anne and Henri Beaufour are brother and sister.
+Henri Beaufour Henri Beaufour is the sole shareholder of Beech Tree SA, member of the Board of Directors of Ipsen S.A. and direct shareholder of Ipsen S.A. - - Henri and Anne Beaufour are brother and sister. - Beech Tree SA (represented by Philippe Bonhomme) Beech Tree SA is a direct and indirect shareholder of Ipsen S.A. - - - - - Laetitia Ducroquet Laetitia Ducroquet is an employee of Ipsen Pharma SAS, a subsidiary wholly owned by Ipsen S.A., as Vice President Business Ethics Global Internal & Third Parties programs. - - - - Margaret Liu - - - - - - David Loew David Loew is CEO of the company since 1 st July 2020. - - - - - Michèle Ollier Michèle Ollier is closely linked to Highrock S.àr.I., direct shareholder of Ipsen S.A. - - - - - Jean-Marc Parant Jean-Marc Parant is an employee of Ipsen Pharma SAS, a subsidiary wholly owned by Ipsen S.A., as Head of Digital Learning Solutions. - - - - - Paul Sekhri - - - - - - Carol Stuckley - - - - - - Piet Wigerinck - - - - - - Carol Xueref Carol Xueref is closely linked to Highrock S.àr.I., direct shareholder of Ipsen S.A. - - - - - or Group is not presented in the table as only the executive officers receive such compensation and/or a compensation inked to the performance of the company The significant shareholder criterion is also not presented in the table as the links with the major shareholders are mentioned above and as there is no representative of any other significant shareholder at the Board of Directors.
 For more information on share ownership, please refer to section 5.6.2 of the present Document.